 Display makers don’t need to pay an additional fee to be FreeSync certified, meaning consumers are not charged extra either.

-Some in the tech industry have equated this to highway robbery and called it a predatory practice because Nvidia was the first to market this solution roughly two years before, which is a long time in the tech world.
+Some in the tech industry have equated this to highway robbery and called it a predatory practice because Nvidia was the first to market this solution roughly two years before, which is a substantial time in the tech world.

-A possible reason for keeping their proprietary module is their supremacy of the GPU market, which allows them to maintain their price.
+A possible reason for keeping their proprietary module is their control of the GPU market, which allows them to maintain their price.
 It can be easy to throw shade at Nvidia, but there are legitimate reasons to pay for G-Sync.

-We’re referring to Nvidia’s strict(er) certification rules for G-Sync.
-The issue with FreeSync is that its label can be applied more liberally, even when a monitor’s range is as low as 50-80Hz.
+We’re referring to Nvidia’s strict certification rules for G-Sync.
+The issue with FreeSync is that its label can be applied more freely, even when a monitor’s range is as low as 50-80Hz.
 This means refresh rate synchronization will only be available between 50 and 80 frames per second.
 Below or above that range, there’s no synchronization at all.

 Variations